 Mary Ann Susannah HONEYMAN (1803-?) was born 17 Dec 1803 in St George the Martyr, Southwark.
 She may have been the ‘daughter of Mr Honeyman of Surrey Theatre’ who was followed and attacked in 1827.
 We know she was alive when she witnessed her sister’s marriage in 1828.
 It may be that she is Mary Ann who married James BULL and had a son James Honeyman BULL born in 1829.

-Sarah HONEYMAN (1805-?) was born 29 May 1805 in St George the Martyr, Southwark.
+Sarah HONEYMAN (1805-1841?) was born 29 May 1805 in St George the Martyr, Southwark.
 She is probably the Sarah Honeyman who witnessed the marriage of her sister Anne Maria in 1828.
 She was a witness to the case between her father Francis Robert HONEYMAN and Henry YOUNG in 1839.
-She stated that she had moved out to Lewisham in 1836, presumably living with her sister Anne Marie who had married John Baldwin BUCKSTONE and was living there at the time.
+She stated that she had moved out to Lewisham in 1836, presumably in service and possibly a connection arranged by her sister Anne Marie who had married John Baldwin BUCKSTONE and was living nearby at the time.
+In 1837, Sarah briefly entered the St George the Martyr parish workhouse, being discharged in 1838.
+She may be the Sarah Honeyman who died in the St Giles in the Fields workhouse in Dec 1841.

 Anne Marie HONEYMAN (1807-1844) was born 21 Jan 1807 in St George the Martyr, Southwark.
 She married the celebrated comedian and actor John Baldwin BUCKSTONE at St John Waterloo on the 28 Mar 1828.
 She had five children with him but died 3 Jul 1844 at 6 Brompton Square, Kensington, London.
+She was buried in Brompton Cemetery.
 Buckstone married a second time and had a further six children.

 Catherine Elizabeth HONEYMAN (1808-1810) was born 25 Jul 1808 in St George the Martyr, Southwark.
 Buried from Barron’s Buildings in Jul 1810.